inimist/cakephp-captcha/README.md

 Cakephp Captcha Component 2.5
 =============================

-A CakePHP Component to Display and Model Validation of Captcha.
+A CakePHP Component to Display Captchas with Model Validation of Captcha.
+Tested upto CakePHP 2.5.4.

 Features
 --------------------